 SSDI benefits are an earned benefit.
 If you, a spouse, or parent becomes disabled, there may be benefits available based on total hours previously worked, and the amount of earnings that were paid into Social Security taxes.

 SSI benefits are however not based on years worked; they are based on financial need.
-To be eligible for this program an individual must be disabled, blind, or 65 or older, with little or no income or resources.
+For eligibility for this program an individual must have disability, or blindness, or born before 1953, with little or no income or resources.
 Spouses or dependent children are not eligible to receive any provisions under this program.

 Contacting a social security law firm will help reduce any confusion you have about applying for benefits for the first-time, or submitting an appeal for a denied application or termination of benefits.